Scalable Multi Agent Diffusion Policies for Coverage Control: The MADP Architecture

 The outputs of \eqref{eq:mhsa} are subsequently concatenated across heads and passed through the multi-layer perceptron $\bfW_{\ell}$ with a skip connection,

 The learnable parameters at each layer and head are $\bfQ$, $\bfK$, $\bfV$, $\bfW$, where we omit the layer and head notation.
 We implement the non-linearity $\sigma$ as a Leaky ReLU.

-To encode positions we implement RoPE with a sinusoidal basis established by creating a vector of angular frequencies $\bfw = [\omega_1, \cdots, \omega_{D/4}]$ where $D$ is the embedding dimension of the key, query and value spaces.
-There are $D/(2 \: \textbf{dim}\:\bfx) = D/4$ frequencies because (i) we disentangle the $x$ and $y$ positions of robots and establish a rotation plane for each with the \emph{same} frequency and (ii) for every $x$ and $y$ plane a 2D rotation matrix is established which demands another set of bifurcations with the same frequency.
+To encode positions, we implement RoPE with a sinusoidal basis established by creating a vector of angular frequencies $\bfw = [\omega_1, \cdots, \omega_{D/4}]$ where $D$ is the embedding dimension of the key, query and value spaces.
+Pairing adjacent real elements yields $D/2$ complex channels; splitting again between $x$ and $y$ channels yields $D/4$ frequencies per axis.
 Frequencies in $\bfw$ are produced by the geometric series $\omega_{i} = 2\pi \tau^{-4i/D}$ where $\tau$ is the encoding period which we select to be proportional to the environment size.
-Let $\bfX \in \reals^{N \times 2}$ contain the 2D positions of $N$ agents.
-Then, we can construct the complex matrix $\Tilde{\bfX} \in \complex^{N \times D/2}$ to house the sinusoids as follows,
+Let $\bfX \in \reals^{2 \times N}$ contain the 2D positions of $N$ agents.
+Then, indexing agents with $n$, we can construct the complex matrix $\Tilde{\bfX} \in \complex^{D/2 \times N}$ to house the sinusoids as follows,

 where $j = \sqrt{-1}$.
 We introduce the rotary positional encoding to each head in only the first layer of the transformer,